jbinto/blog/source/_posts/2014-03-24-loading-toronto-bikeways-data-into-postgis.markdown

 I'm pretty sure that's *exactly* what I'm doing.
 It'll take me a bit longer to understand exactly what this means and why it's a problem, because for now, everything is working fine.

+**UPDATE:** This [GIS StackExchange question](https://gis.stackexchange.com/questions/48949/epsg-3857-or-4326-for-googlemaps-openstreetmap-and-leaflet) helps clear things up a bit.
+More in a future post.

 Next step: Creating a Rails app, with migrations to automate the shapefile import and associated data normalization.